segunak/SegunAkinyemi.com/docs/_posts/2022-11-21-adf-synapse-pipeline-retries.md

 ![ExpressionSectionRetryPipeline](/assets/images/expressionSectionRetryPipeline.jpg)

 Take note of the highlighted area containing the expression code.
 It makes use of the aforementioned variables to break the Until when it's appropriate to do so.
-Expression code is below.
+The expression code is below.

 ```
 @or(